-The Government ministries, regulators, other agencies and major industry self-regulatory bodies which have a role in the regulation of the: (a) telecoms, including internet; and (b) audio-visual media distribution sectors, include:
+The Government ministries, regulators, other agencies and major industry self-regulatory bodies which have a role in the regulation of the: (a) telecoms, including internet; and (b) audiovisual media distribution sectors, include:

-- the MIC; - Vietnam Telecom Authority ("VNTA") under the MIC; - Authority of Radio Frequency Management ("ARFM") under the MIC; - Authority for Broadcasting and Electronic Information ("ABEI") under the MIC; and - Vietnam E-Commerce and Information Technology Agency ("VECITA") under the Ministry of Industry and Trade ("MOIT"). - 1.4 In relation to the: (a) telecoms, including internet; and (b) audio-visual media distribution sectors: (i) have they been liberalised?; and (ii) are they open to foreign investment?
+- the MIC; - Vietnam Telecom Authority ("VNTA") under the MIC; - Authority of Radio Frequency Management ("ARFM") under the MIC; and - Authority for Broadcasting and Electronic Information ("ABEI") under the MIC.

+1.4 In relation to the: (a) telecoms, including internet; and (b) audio-visual media distribution sectors: (i) have they been liberalised?; and (ii) are they open to foreign investment?